-    Toledo is a major gateway city into Canada via Lake Erie, with its large harbor and Maumee Bay.
-The Bay is also part of the Maumee Bay State Park Lodge and Conference Center nearby, the state's newest state park.
-The new park offers outdoor sports and activities all through the year, along with dining and a wonderful view of Lake Erie.
+Toledo is a major gateway city into Canada via the lake, with its large harbor and the Maumee Bay with its Park Lodge and Conference Center in the state's newest state park.
+It offers outdoor sports and activities all through the year, along with dining and a wonderful view of Lake Erie.
 From Toledo, the park is reached via I-280 S. and Cedar Point Road.

 Adjacent to the state park are Mallard Club March Wilderness Area and Cedar Point National Wildlife Refuge.
 A number of outdoor activities are offered in these area, including beaches all along the Lake Erie Shore at intervals from Maumee Bay to Conneaut in the East.

 Taking County Road 204 south to State Route 2, travel east to find Metzger Marsh Wildlife Area, Ottawa National Wildlife Refuge, Magee March Wildlife Area, Turtle Creek Bay, and Big Sand Bay located in a large cluster together.